 It is important to choose chicken breasts that are on the thick side since you’ll be cutting into the thickness of each breast in order to create a pocket to hold the asparagus, cheese & peppers.
 I always use organic chicken, which I personally believe is not only a healthier choice but the texture and flavor are far superior.
 The breasts featured here are from Whole Foods but most local markets now carry organic poultry products.

 The prepared chicken breasts are dredged in flour and seasoned before they are placed in the hot ovenproof skillet.
 The flour aids in the browning process, giving the meat a somewhat crunchy exterior.
 It also will slightly thicken the sauce as it simmers in the oven.
+Once again, if gluten-intolerant, you can easily substitute with gluten-free flour for an easy fix.

 Once the chicken breasts are browned on both sides, the five spice sauce (combined with chicken broth) is poured over the breasts.
 The skillet is covered and the whole thing is finished up in a hot oven to complete the process.